LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 History Note:	Authority G.S.
 84-17; 84-21; 84-21;
 Eff.
 February 27, 2003.

-SECTION .0300 - ADVOCATE
+Section .0300 - ADVOCATE

-# 27 NCAC 02 Rule 3.1	MERITORIOUS CLAIMS AND CONTENTIONS
+## Rule 3.1	MERITORIOUS CLAIMS AND CONTENTIONS
 A lawyer shall not bring or defend a proceeding, or assert or controvert an issue therein, unless there is a basis in law and fact for doing so that is not frivolous, which includes a good faith argument for an extension, modification or reversal of existing law.
 A lawyer for the defendant in a criminal proceeding, or the respondent in a proceeding that could result in incarceration, may nevertheless so defend the proceeding as to require that every element of the case be established.

 ##### Comment